3DStreet/3dstreet-docs/blog/2025-10-30-bringing-ar-street-planning-to-communities-university-of-cincinnati-pilot.md

 The team documented everything with 360° cameras—while they don't capture AR content, they create immersive training materials for future facilitators.

-## Scalability and Next Steps

-**Key insight**: The facilitation team doesn't need to be on-site.
-They can provide scanning protocols remotely, local teams scan the location, then UC creates the 3D content from anywhere.
-The Short Vine intersection typology—mixed-use urban street with safety concerns—exists in cities globally.

-**Pilot 1**: Real community workshops in Cincinnati with transportation agencies including ODOT and regional transit authorities.

-**Pilot 2**: Deployment to additional U.S. cities.
-San Francisco is a leading candidate given existing 3DStreet work there.

-**Future**: International comparative studies on AR's impact across cultures and contexts.

-The team plans academic publications documenting methodology, impact studies comparing engagement with and without AR tools, and knowledge-sharing across MIT City Science, UC Digital Futures, and 3DStreet platforms.

 ## Why It Matters

 This validates that accessible AR can meaningfully improve transportation planning engagement—without expensive equipment, proprietary software, or specialized expertise.
 The framework shifts conversations from loss aversion ("you're taking my parking!") to collaborative opportunity ("what should we gain here?").